cheelee/basic_bioinformatics/README.md

 3. Double-click on `windows_start_terminal.bat`.
 This will open a new terminal window, and it will be inside the Ubuntu image.

+# Usage

+## Tutorials

+Simple tutorials are provided covering various stages of simple bioinformatics.
+Each tutorial is captured in the subfolders of `~/data/simple_tutorials` as the file `tutorial.sh`.
+You can use the command `cat tutorial.sh` to view each of them.
+The tutorials use data from publicly available AMR tools, and NCBI Sars-Cov2 reads and reference sequences.

 ## Sharing Data between the Ubuntu Docker image and Host Machine.

 This applies to both MacOS and Windows.
 In the package are two folders `share_in` and